-The eHealth programme is intended to align the Cypriot health infrastructure with the standards set by the European Union to set up the necessary infrastructure for the exchange of health data across national borders within the EU and for the provision of interoperable eHealth services.
-The eHealth Law No. 59 (I)/2019, as well as the funding received by the Connecting Europe Facility (CEF) programme, focus on supporting Cyprus' efforts to be part of this secure peer-to-peer network allowing the exchange of Patient Summaries (PS) and ePrescriptions (eP).
+The eHealth programme is intended to align the Cypriot health infrastructure with the standards set by the European Union to set up the necessary infrastructure for the exchange of health data across national borders within the EU and the provision of interoperable eHealth services.
+The purpose of this Law is to establish a framework for the use of electronic health for disease prevention, health promotion and the effective and safe provision of health services to citizens, the implementation of the National eHealth Record system for all citizens, the regulation of the storage and use of biomedical information and telemedicine.
+Under Article 17 of its legislation, the National eHealth Authority is also the National Contact Point for eHealth (NCPeH) for cross-border healthcare as defined by the EU.
+Moreover, eHealth Law No. 59 (I)/2019, as well as the funding received by the Recovery and Resilience Plan (RRF), titled Deployment of generic cross border eHealth services in Cyprus focus on supporting Cyprus' efforts to be part of the secure peer-to-peer network allowing the exchange of Patient Summaries (PS) and ePrescriptions (eP).